 Principle 9 Business should encourage the development and diffusion of environmentally friendly technologies.

-The Federation incorporates environmental protection into all of its supplier contracts, monitors environmental impact of its investments and actively invests in new technologies to reduce the ‘footprint’ of its projects.
-The Federation is currently developing new opportunities, specifically in the ASM community, to eliminate the usage of Mercury(Hg), Cyanide(NaCN) and Nitric Acid(HNO3) in scale from its supply chains and is currently implementing an eco-friendly standard in its Fair Congo ASM gold supply chain.
+The Chambers Federation incorporates environmental protection into its supplier contracts, monitors environmental impact of its investments and actively invests in new technologies to create a ‘net positive’ environmental impact from all of its projects.
+The Company finds many opportunities, specifically in the ASM community, to substantially reduce, even eliminate the usage of Mercury(Hg), Cyanide(NaCN) and Nitric Acid(HNO3).

 Principle 10 Business should work against corruption in all its forms, including extortion and bribery.

 The Chambers Federation is a US company, subject to FCPA regulations.
-All of the Federation accounts are restricted in use to limit the possibilities of corruption and all accounts are audited yearly, at minimum, in countries where corruption is widely prevalent.
+All of the Company’s accounts are restricted in use to limit the possibilities of corruption All accounts are audited in countries where corruption is known to exist.

 Measurement of Outcomes